ChrisDeFreitas/TaffyDatabase/README.md

 	- taffy-original.js: unmodified TabbyDb object, provided for reference

 ##	Notes
- - the database interface is fairly simple, see db.js for interface and index-dbtest.html for example code
+ - the database interface is fairly simple, see db.js for interface, and index-dbtest.html for example code
  - database === array of Taffy()
  - table === Taffy()
  - row   === Taffy().get()[n]; a Javascript object